 Visa Application Process

-All visas for the visit to Toronto, Canada are processed by the respective embassy authorities in the correct way only after the presentation of the corresponding documents.
+All visas for the visit to Vancouver, Canada are processed by the respective embassy authorities in the correct way only after the presentation of the corresponding documents.

 If no documents are provided or if the guidelines are not followed, the competent authorities hold the right to reject/cancel the visas.

-The minimum documents that may be required when applying for the visa from / Toronto, Canada include:
+The minimum documents that may be required when applying for the visa from / Vancouver, Canada include:

 • Official Letter of Invitation